GeorgeHahn/Sandra.Snow.SnowTemplate/Snow/_posts/2013-04-24-converting-linux-mint-debian-edition.md

 ---
 layout: post
 title: Converting Linux Mint Debian Edition (LMDE) into Debian Testing
+category: linux
 ---
 Linux Mint Debian Edition is built on Debian Testing.
 After months of dealing with flaky mirrors and a not-so-impressive distro, I decided it was time to flip the switch.
 (Other than Cinnamon and/or MATE, Mint doesn't offer much.)